Kleen-Lab/ViSATUI/README.md

 2. Response time for clicking the answer (semantic processing required)
 3. Accuracy (whether consensus/most common answer was chosen)

+## Administering the task

+To administer the task, you need to:
+- Dowload the current folder, either by cloning the repository or by downloading the zip archive of the folder and extracting it to your desired location.
+- Open the User Interface by double-clicking on the `ViSATUI.mlapp` file that is included in the folder.
+- Enter the `User ID` of the patient that will be performing the task.
+This `ID` is important, since all data resulting from the task will be saved in a folder named after that `ID`, e.g. `ViSATUI/test_id/`.
+Make sure to enter the same `ID` for all the blocks that the patient performs.
+- Have the patient start the task on the computer.
+They can perform all the blocks in one sitting, or take breaks in between sessions.
+As long as the `ID` stays consistent, you can even close the software in between sessions.
+- Done!
+You can find the resulting data in the `ViSATUI/ID` folders that are created for each patient `ID`.

 ## Tips

 Here are a few tips to make the administration of the task as easy as possible: